Date of payment: Date dividend checks are mailed.

 Dollar return: The return realized on a portfolio for any evaluation period, including (1) the change in market value of the portfolio and (2) any distributions made from the portfolio during that period.

-Dollar roll: Similar to the reverse repurchase agreement - a simultaneous agreement to sell a security held in a portfolio with purchase of a similar security at a future date at an agreed-upon price.
+Dollar roll: Similar to the reverse repurchase agreement - a simultaneous agreement to sell a security held in a portfolio with the purchase of a similar security at a future date at an agreed-upon price.

 Dollar safety margin: The dollar equivalent of the safety cushion for a portfolio in a contingent immunization strategy.